Alfa Romeo Racing C38: European and Canadian rounds

-In Hungary, Giovinazzi started 17th after receiving a grid penalty for impeding another driver in qualifying.
-He failed to recover during the race and finished 18th, meanwhile Räikkönen scored another points-finish with 7th place.
+Post-summer break rounds

 In Belgium, Räikkönen was involved in a first-lap collision and suffered a slow pit-stop when his front wing was replaced, eventually finishing 16th.
 Giovinazzi crashed out on the penultimate lap having been running in 9th place.
 In Italy, Räikkönen crashed heavily in qualifying, forcing him to start the race from the pit lane after damaged power unit components were replaced.
 He would only recover to 15th place by the end of the race.
 Giovinazzi scored a career best and second points-finish with 9th place.
 The C38 became the first Alfa Romeo Formula One car to lead a Grand Prix lap since the 1983 183T when Giovinazzi led the Singapore Grand Prix for four laps.
 He would go on to finish 10th.
 Meanwhile, Räikkönen was involved in a collision with Daniil Kvyat, breaking his suspension and forcing him to retire.

+Closing rounds

 The C38 struggled at the next four races, failing to score points.
 Räikkönen's car retired from the Mexican Grand Prix with an overheating issue, and both cars were knocked out in Q1 in the United States.
 A successful result came at the chaotic Brazilian Grand Prix.
 Both drivers took advantage of retirements, collisions and penalties of cars ahead to score the C38's best result, with Räikkönen classified 4th and Giovinazzi 5th.
 The car returned to poor form at the season-ending Abu Dhabi Grand Prix, with both drivers failing to reach Q2 and to score points.

+Livery

+At the Chinese Grand Prix, the car ran with an image of the 158 with which Giuseppe Farina won the first World Championship race.
+At the Italian Grand Prix, the car ran a special livery related to the Italian flag.
+There was an image of two Alfa Romeo cars: Räikkönen's car was a Stelvio while Giovinazzi's car was a Giulia.